 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Random House for Young Readers on August 26, 2003 in paperback and has 431 pages.
+It is part of the , series and is a This fantasy is a paperback edition that was published by Random House for Young Readers on August 26, 2003 and has 431 pages.

 Fourth (and last) in the Protector of the Small fantasy series for children and fifteenth in the overall Tortall series.
 If you’re interested, there is a chronological listing of the Tortall books on my website.

 Well I’m sad that this series has come to an end.
 And I’ve already read the Daughter of the Lioness series…since I didn’t know that it came after the Protector of the Small series!
 (Daughter, by the way, is more oriented to a young adult audience with the much more elevated writing Pierce incorporates.
 An excellent series as are all of Pierce’s (that I’ve read, so far *grin*)).

 I love it!
 When ol’ Valestone attempts to browbeat Kel into giving him more than he deserves and begins to insult her simply because she is a woman, Kel has a great response…one that is too true!

 ‘Mistresses, have you ever noticed that when we disagree with a male…or find outselves in a position over males, the first comment they make is always about our reputations or our monthlies?’

 Kel then goes on with ‘If I disagree with you, should I place blame on the misworkings of your manhood?
 Or do I refrain from so serious an insult far more serious, of course, than your hint that I am a whore.’

 Oh, you will be so impressed with Kel’s people.
 They keep their heads and create trouble to slow their captors down and Little Meech leaves signs along the trail.